 9 Of this total, \$80 million for NED is provided in the Foreign Operations portion of the bill within a new account: Democracy Fund.

-The Senate also defeated several proposals, including a ban on Eximbank loans for nuclear projects in China (Coburn; 37-62).
-The House adopted a similar amendment (Sanders).
-Also rejected by the Senate was an amendment by Senator Dorgan that would eliminate \$21.1 million in funds for television broadcasting to Cuba and add the same amount of funds for the Peace Corps (33-66).
+Dorgan that would eliminate \$21.1 million in funds for television broadcasting to Cuba and add the same amount of funds for the Peace Corps (33-66).